dpwiese/personal-website/content/posts/site-setup.md

 ```

 After a bit of Googling and reading through the docs, I learned that with the latest version of Hugo v0.60 that was released just days before having installed it, the following addition to `config.toml` was needed.
-Per the <a href="https://gohugo.io/news/0.60.0-relnotes/" target="_blank">v0.60 release notes</a> and also in the <a href="https://gohugo.io/getting-started/configuration-markup/#goldmark" target="_blank">Configure Markup</a> docs, the following statement is made regarding inline HTML:
+Per the [v0.60 release notes](https://gohugo.io/news/0.60.0-relnotes/) and also in the [Configure Markup](https://gohugo.io/getting-started/configuration-markup/#goldmark) docs, the following statement is made regarding inline HTML:

 > By default, Goldmark does not render raw HTMLs and potentially dangerous links.
 If you have lots of inline HTML in your Markdown files, you may have to enable the `unsafe` mode: